bd-j/prospector/demo/tutorial.rst

 You'll note that for 5 of these parameters we have set ``"isfree": True``.
 These are the parameters that will be varied during the fit.
 We have set priors on these parameters, including prior arguments.
+Any free parameter *must* have an associated prior.
 Other parameters have their value set (to the value of the ``"init"`` key) but do not vary during the fit.
 They can be made to vary by setting ``"isfree": True`` and specifying a prior.
 Parameters not listed here will be set to their default values.